-The Mid-Island Intergroup Society is a registered nonprofit organization serving the members and groups of Alcoholics Anonymous in the mid-Island region of Vancouver Island, including Nanaimo, Ladysmith and Lantzville.
+The Mid-Island Intergroup Society is a registered nonprofit organization serving the members and groups of Alcoholics Anonymous in the mid-Island region of Vancouver Island, including Nanaimo, Ladysmith, Parksville and the surrounding areas.

-The society is responsible for the operation of the AA “Intergroup Central Office” located in Nanaimo.
+The society is responsible for the operation of the AA “Intergroup Central Office” located in Nanaimo, and the website at nanaimoaa.org.
 Office hours are 9 a.m. to 5 p.m., Monday to Friday.

 Intergroup provides a range of service opportunities to interested AA members.
-Visit our service opportunities page or contact the Intergroup Central Office at email@example.com for more information about service position descriptions.
+Visit our service opportunities page or contact the Intergroup Chairperson HERE for more information about service position descriptions.